ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 To build one of the above boxes, install the necessary Vagrant plugins and run the :file:`build` script in the corresponding directory.

-To build the development box, install the necessary Vagrant plugins as follows:
+To build the development or tutorial box, install the necessary Vagrant plugins as follows:

 .. code-block:: sh